datastax/ruby-driver/README.md

 This driver is based on the original work of [Theo Hultberg](https://github.com/iconara) on [cql-rb](https://github.com/iconara/cql-rb/) and adds a series of advanced features that are common across all other DataStax drivers for Apache Cassandra.

-The development effort to provide an up to date, high performance, fully featured Ruby Driver for Apache Cassandra will continue on this project, while [cql-rb](https://github.com/iconara/cql-rb/) will be discontinued.
+The development effort to provide an up to date, high performance, fully featured Ruby Driver for Apache Cassandra will continue on this project, while [cql-rb](https://github.com/iconara/cql-rb/) has been discontinued.

 ## Copyright

-Copyright 2013-2015 DataStax, Inc.
+Copyright 2013-2016 DataStax, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at